baotonglu/dash/README.md

 ## Build using CMake

 We tested our build with Linux Kernel 5.5.3 and gcc 9.2.0.
+You must ensure that your Linux kernel version >= 4.17 since we use `MAP_FIXED_NOREPLACE` in our customized PMDK.

 ```bash
 mkdir build && cd build